 When you’re trying to secure business capital for the first time, your funding choices may be limited (and possibly more expensive).
 Yet, there are still plenty of resources to consider.
 Depending on your company’s goals and the level of risk it represents to lenders or investors, one of the following options might work for you.

 A traditional business loan from a bank or credit union can often be one of the most affordable ways to borrow money for your business.
-Yet, it may not be easy to qualify for this type of loan, especially if your business is young or if you have credit challenges.
+Yet, it may not be easy to qualify for this type of loan, especially if your business is young or has credit challenges.

 Before you apply for a business loan, it’s important to gather documentation that can help the lender verify that your business is legitimate and profitable.
 A business plan, financial projections, profit and loss statements, business and personal tax returns, and more are likely to be on the list of required documents.
-You can ask the lender for a complete list of requirements before you apply.
+You can ask the lender for a complete requirements list before applying.

-The U.S. Small Business Administration, or SBA, offers more than a dozen different government-backed loan options that might work for your business as well.
+The US Small Business Administration, or SBA, offers more than a dozen government-backed loan options that might work for your business.
 Because the SBA guarantees the loans, there’s less risk involved for the bank or credit union that issues them.

 SBA loans are known for having lengthy application processes and strict qualification standards.
-But if you can qualify for this type of business funding, you’re likely to receive more attractive interest rates and terms than you might encounter elsewhere.
+But if you can qualify for this type of business funding, you’ll likely receive more attractive interest rates and terms than you might encounter elsewhere.

-If you need a significant amount of funding for your business, venture capital may be worth considering.
-Investors known as venture capitalists can provide companies with the capital they need to reach their goals.
+If you need significant funding for your business, venture capital may be worth considering.
+Investors, known as venture capitalists, can provide companies with the capital they need to reach their goals.
 However, venture capitalists typically seek equity or an ownership stake in your company in exchange for an investment.
 And it’s common for investors to want a voice in the management of your business as well.

 Venture capital isn’t a loan, so you don’t have to worry about making monthly payments toward debt.
 However, you’ll typically need a solid business plan and the ability to demonstrate that your business is on a course for rapid growth to pique the interest of potential investors.